MicrosoftDocs/sdk-api/sdk-api-src/content/faxcomex/nf-faxcomex-ifaxdevice-put_receivemode.md

 You can set only one device to receive faxes manually at any given time.
 If you set a device to answer manually and another device is already set to the manual mode, the device that had been previously set will automatically change to the no-answer mode.
-You should call the <a href="https://msdn.microsoft.com/9517a067-d29b-4362-a3ca-0658498aba5e">IFaxDevice::Refresh</a> method on that device to see the change.
+You should call the <a href="https://msdn.microsoft.com/2723073a-f396-4ae2-9eb8-9b717cce55e5">Refresh</a> method on that device to see the change.

 Some devices, such as virtual devices, do not support the manual-answer receive mode.
-For those devices, the <a href="https://msdn.microsoft.com/d65397eb-2ede-4320-82ea-8fc48aa3f2b0">ReceiveMode</a> will fail if you set the receive mode to <a href="https://msdn.microsoft.com/0fb87bfd-61b0-4130-86fd-0e6579bc55ea">fdrmMANUAL_ANSWER</a>.
-In C++, the method will return an ERROR_NOT_SUPPORTED error code in an <b>HRESULT</b> format.
+For those devices, the <b>ReceiveMode</b> will fail if you set the receive mode to <a href="https://msdn.microsoft.com/0fb87bfd-61b0-4130-86fd-0e6579bc55ea">fdrmMANUAL_ANSWER</a>.
+In C++, the method will return an ERROR_NOT_SUPPORTED error code in an <b>Long</b> format.